jasonanema/Random-Forest/.gitignore/README.md

   Parameters chosen during implementation and why Conclusion on whether ensemble method improves performance of the basic classification method you chose, why or why not

-Near the top of each .py file, you can comment/uncomment the 'with open' commands to run the programs on the various testing and training data sets.
+You can run either decision tree or random forest on the various sets of data with one of:

+python RandomForest.py train_file test_file
+OR
+python DecisionTree.py train_file test_file